Reuniting Families Split by War Is all in a Day's Work for Simon Char

 It is hoped that the years of violence are finally coming to an end, thanks to an agreement the warring factions signed in September.
 But the peace remains fragile.
 Some of the displaced in Malakal where Char works have no place to go because their homes are now occupied.
 With families no longer living where they once did, reuniting parent and child can often take years.

 "It's not easy," says Char, sitting above with an 11-year-old boy who was separated from his parents two years ago during an armed attack in Malakal.
 "When we identify separated children, we sit with them and ask them many questions about their parents.
 We take photos of them and then consult the national database."

 The new app streamlines that process, allowing caseworkers more time to look for families — and help kids cope.
-The app has also launched with a handbook that helps case managers like Char assess the data they collect and ensure the continuity of support for all lost children in the register, many of whom are traumatized or need specialized services to recover.
+The app has also launched a handbook that helps case managers like Char assess the data they collect and ensure the continuity of support for all lost children in the registry, many of whom are traumatized or need specialized services to recover.

 In April, UNICEF and partners celebrated the reunion of a 17-year-old girl with her parents in Bentiu.
 The teen, who was separated from her parents during an armed attack in Bor four years ago, was the 6,000th child to be reunited.

 These are the moments Char — and the children in his care — live for.

 “The best part of my job is when I see the reunited family happy and smiling together as a result of the miracle that just happened," says Simon, here with a 5-year-old girl whose parents he located after four long years.
 “I’ve told her that she will soon be with her family and she is very excited.”